Embassy of Finland, London

 The primary objective of both the EU and the UK is for the UK to withdraw from the EU in an organised manner.

-However, because we cannot be certain that the UK will reach an EU withdrawal agreement, we must also be prepared for the possibility of withdrawal without an agreement.
+However, because we cannot be certain that the UK will approve the EU withdrawal agreement, we must also continue to be prepared for the possibility of withdrawal without an agreement.

 Withdrawal without an agreement would mean several changes to the position of UK citizens and UK-based businesses in the EU.